ellatrix/rename-wp-login/readme.md

 ## Description

-### What it does

-This plugin renames wp-login.php to whatever you want.
-The default is example.com/**login**/ if no such page already exists.
-Otherwise it will append a number, e.g. login-1.
-You can change this under Settings › Permalinks › Login.
+With this plugin you can change wp-login.php to anything you want.
+The default is example.com/**login**/, and you can change this under Settings › Permalinks › Login.
-Please remember what you changed your login page to, accessing wp-login.php or wp-admin will not work and will return a 404 not found status.
+Please bookmark or remember your login url, accessing wp-login.php or wp-admin will return a 404 not found status.

 ### Compatibility

-Works with **BuddyPress**, **Limit Login Attempts** and most other plugins that customise the login page.
-This plugin **doesn’t** break the registration form, lost password form, expired sessions or any of wp-login.php’s functionality.
-Plugins that hook into the standard login form will keep working.
+Works perfectly on WordPress 3.6 or higher.
+The registration form, lost password form, login widget and expired sessions will keep working.
-It doesn’t break `wp_login_form()`, so the login widget will work too.

-While it might work with earlier versions of WordPress, you should always update WordPress to the latest version.
+Compatible with plugins like:

+* BuddyPress,
+* Limit Login Attempts,
+* User Switching,
+* and any other plugin that hooks into the standard login form.

+It does’t work with plugins that hardcoded wp-login.php, obviously.
+You also must have pretty, or almost pretty, permalinks enabled.

 If you’re using a **page caching plugin** like **W3 Total Cache** or **WP Super Cache**, add the word you renamed wp-login.php to (e.g. login) to the list of pages not to cache.